Frequently Asked Questions

 Wednesday Early Dismissal: 12:30 p.m.

-Students can access the Internet for homework and school-related research from our school library and some classrooms, under the supervision of qualified school personnel.
+Students can access the Internet for homework and school-related research in their classrooms, under the supervision of qualified school personnel.
 We require all students to abide by our Acceptable Use Policy.
 We expect our students to behave responsibly on school computer networks.

 We strongly encourage your involvement!
 Please take the time to introduce yourself to your child’s teacher and let him or her know that you’re interested in getting involved.
 In addition to volunteering, parents can also support their child’s education in some basic ways, including: